Posession Of Identification Information

-- a credit card or debit card, its number or data stored or encrypted on it (Used in ATM fraud, Credit card fraud and internet fraud),
+- a credit or debit card, its number or data stored or encrypted on it;

-- a series of numbers or letters (or both) intended for use as a means of personal identification,
+- a serious of numbers or letters (or both) intended for use as a means of personal identification;

 - an ABN.

 The offence of Possession of Identification information is contained in Section 192K of the Crimes Act 1900 which states that any person who possesses identification with the intention of committing or facilitating the commission of an indictable offence is guilty of an offence.